Seedance 2.0 vs Sora 2: 3 Prompt Tests for Motion, Lighting, and Realism

 FAQ

-Is Seedance 2.0 better than Sora 2?
+Is Seedance 2.0 better than Sora 2 overall?